 Delegation: The Mindset + Methods

-Delegation is not as easy as “just hand it off”.
-In fact our challenges around delegation are complex.
+Delegation is not as easy as “just hand it off.”
+In fact the challenges around delegation are complex.

 My friend and colleague Annalise recently posted about this complexity and the teeter-totter nature of how delegation can go wrong by dipping into micromanaging (too much) or disengaging (too little).

-How do leaders get to the Goldilocks (just right) equilibrium in delegating?
+How do leaders get to the Goldilocks (just right) balance of delegation?

 It takes both a Mindset shift and commitment to Methods that support it.

 Leaders often have underlying needs—sometimes competing and unacknowledged—that get in the way of delegating.
-They sense they will pay a price if they don’t delegate AND they may pay a price if they do.
+They sense they will pay a price both if they don’t delegate AND if they do.

 Here are 3 needs that can stand between us and getting the monkeys off our backs: